Skip to content

 UX instructions a.
 Choose “File extension is” b.
 Input the extensions you wish to detect or exempt. image

-Create a JSON file with content for the customized popups:
+Create a JSON file (in UTF-8 encoded format with plain text content without any comments) for the customized Oversharing popups:

 image

-The above content could be uploaded for DLP using below steps:
+The above content could be uploaded for DLP using below options:

 New/Set-DlpComplianceRule -Name <Rule_name> -Policy <Policy_name> -NotifyPolicyTipCustomDialog $content -NotifyPolicyTipDisplayOption Dialog